Medical Malpractice: Phoenix Medical Malpractice Attorney

 - You suffered an injury;

-- that the injury you suffered was proximately caused by the doctor’s breach of duty.
+- The medical professional’s breach directly and approximately caused the injury.

-Liability Issues in Medical Malpractice CasesFor purposes of examining a medical malpractice case, liability involves proving that the doctor, nurse, hospital, etc. was at fault for performing in a substandard way.
+To establish liability in a medical malpractice case, the plaintiff must prove that the doctor, nurse, hospital, etc. was at fault for his/her injuries by performing in a substandard way.
 Some of the possibilities depend upon the particular type of practice involved and whether the doctor is a specialist, or at least holds himself or herself out to be one.
 But malpractice can generally be divided into these three categories:

-When you come to a doctor with a physical ailment or complaint, you rely on the expertise that you are entitled to expect from a physician holding a license to practice medicine.
-Failing to properly read an X-ray, missing abnormalities on a blood test, failing to perform tests that should have been performed, and that would have disclosed the problem, are just some of the specific examples that can lead to an improper diagnosis.
+When you come to a doctor with a physical ailment or complaint, you rely on the expertise that you are entitled to expect from a physician.
+Failing to properly read an X-ray, missing abnormalities on a blood test, and failing to perform necessary tests that would have disclosed the problem are just some of the specific examples that can lead to an improper diagnosis.

 Again, the possibilities are endless when it comes to the specific mistakes physicians can make while you are under their care.
 The mistake could be in the manner in which the treatment is administered, or in the choice of which treatment should be applied in your case.
 Sometimes the mistake is more obvious and incredibly gross, such as operating on the wrong patient or on the wrong side of a patient’s body.
 Doctors have performed a coronary artery bypass graft on the wrong artery, provided a blood transfusion using the wrong blood type, improperly administered anesthesia, and the list could go on and on.

 When a physician advises you as to treatment options, he or she has an obligation to inform you of known risks associated with each of those options.
 The American Medical Association has guidelines to ensure that patients not only give consent but give informed consent.
 This includes the risks and benefits of a proposed treatment, alternative treatments, and foregoing treatment.
 Failure to advise you of these risks and benefits could support a claim for medical malpractice.